 - On-campus employment may not begin earlier than 30 days prior to classes starting.

-- Students may work no more than 20 hours per week while school is in session (Fall/Spring) except during breaks, holidays & vacation periods.
+- Students may work no more than 20 hours per week while school is in session (Fall/Spring) except during breaks, holidays, and vacation periods.

 - Students may not work off-campus unless authorized for CPT or OPT.
 (See a DSO)

 - The regulations state that curricular practical training must be an integral part of an established curriculum.
 They define curricular practical training as alternate work/study, internship, cooperative education, or any other type of required internship or practicum which is offered by sponsoring employers through cooperative agreements with the school.

 - Students must have been lawfully enrolled on a full-time basis at an approved school for one academic school year before being eligible for CPT.
 An exception exists for graduate students whose programs require immediate curricular training.
 Available only while the student is in F-1 status, before completion of the educational objective.

 - Students may engage in CPT only for a specific employer, location and period approved and recorded by the DSO on the Form I-20 ID.

 - The duration of CPT depends on the specific period granted by the DSO.

 - CPT can be approved for part-time (20 hours or less) or full-time (over 20 hours).